Preparing for flooding

 Protecting your property

 Property owners are responsible for protecting their property from flooding.
-We can help with a free flood survey and you may qualify for help to buy flood protection equipment through our Flood Product Subsidy Scheme.
+For a quick guide explaining what PFR is, Ciria have created this animation.
+We can help with a free flood survey and you may qualify for help to buy flood protection equipment through our Property Flood Resilience Product Subsidy Scheme.

 - Protect your property with reduced cost equipment